 “The study showed that wastewater plants fragment them into microplastics, which accumulate in sewage sludge.
 For about every two pounds of wastewater sludge, a pair of contact lenses typically can be found,” according to an article about the project on Arizona State University’s website.
 Because sewage sludge is regularly deposited on the land for soil conditioning, these microplastics have a short pathway to pollute our ecosystems.

 Tossing used lenses in regular trash is preferable to flushing, explains Charles Rolsky, a Ph.D. candidate who worked on the research project.
 But it’s even better to recycle them.

 ONE by ONE Recycling Program

-Bausch & Lomb, which sells contact lenses, partnered with TerraCycle, which recycles unusual items, to launch the free Bausch + Lomb ONE by ONE Recycling Program.
+Bausch & Lomb, which sells contact lenses, partnered with TerraCycle, which recycles hard-to-recycle items, to launch the free Bausch + Lomb ONE by ONE Recycling Program.
 The recycling initiative accepts used lenses from any brand.
 It also accepts empty blister packs and foils, which most curbside recycling programs are not equipped to process.

 Contact Lens Recycling Information